yaxit24/CV-Local/README.md

 - Uses Ollama to run LLMs locally
 - Supports multiple models (TinyLlama, Phi-2, Gemma, etc.)
 - Simple web interface built with React + Vite
+- Sending the customised CV for each Job/Internship increases your ATS score and your visibility among the other applicants.

 ## Setup Instructions